TrustedComputingGroup/pandoc/sample1.md

 $$a^n + b^n = c^n$$ {#eq:FermatsLastTheorem}

-As [@eq:FermatsLastTheorem] demonstrates, math is hard.
+As @eq:FermatsLastTheorem demonstrates, math is hard.

 ## Figures

 ### Computer

 ![a computer](computer.jpg){#fig:computer}

+as @fig:computer shows: computers are.

 ## Tables